luiscastilho/dungeoneering/docs/README.md

 # dungeoneering
-Combat grid and dungeon explorer for use in tabletop RPG sessions.
+Combat grid and dungeon explorer for use in local tabletop RPG sessions.

 ![dungeoneering screenshot](screenshot.jpg)